antounmoubarak/full-stack-dr-plans-precheck/README.md

 # Full Stack Disaster Recovery - DR Plans Precheck Tool

-This tool performs prechecks on all active Disaster Recovery (DR) plans in a given OCI Disaster Recovery Protection Group (DRPG).
+This tool performs prechecks on all active Disaster Recovery (DR) plans in a given OCI Disaster Recovery Protection Group (DRPG) to ensure system readiness and reliability.

 ## Requirements